toliva/ConnectivityContent/apis/Product-API/03-guides.md

 ### What if my System Requires 2 Distinct Rate Plans to Support the ExpediaTravelerProgram?

-For our partners that need to create 2 distinct rate plans to support the ExpediaTravelerPreference program, they will need to combine these into 1 rate plan creation request to Expedia, and they should provide us the codes for their ExpediaCollect and HotelCollect versions under the appropriate distribution rules.
+Partners that use 2 distinct rate plans to support the ExpediaTravelerPreference program will need to combine these into 1 rate plan creation request to Expedia.
+Partners should provide us the codes for their ExpediaCollect and HotelCollect versions under the appropriate distribution rules.
 They should then consume our responses and map the Expedia IDs returned as part of each distribution rule to obtain the IDs that will later have to be used to interpret booking messages or push avail/rate messages to Expedia.

 ## Getting Active or All resources when calling a list endpoint
 By default, when partners call one of the list endpoints (properties, room types or rate plans), only active resources are returned.
 To get all resources including ones that might not be active at the moment, an optional status parameter can be added, with value all.
 Example for the properties list: